freenas/freenas-docs/userguide/sharing.rst

 #endif truenas

-Enter the new size for the zvol in the "Size" field and click the "Edit ZFS Volume" button.
-This menu will close and the new size for the zvol will immediately show in the "Used" column of the "View Volumes" screen.
+Enter the new size for the zvol in the :guilabel:`Size` field and click :guilabel:`Edit ZFS Volume`.
+This menu closes and the new size for the zvol is immediately shown in the :guilabel:`Used` column of the :guilabel:`View Volumes` screen.

-.. note:: The GUI will not let you reduce (shrink) the size of the zvol as doing so could result in loss of data.
-It also will not let you increase the size of the zvol past 80% of the volume size.
+.. note:: The GUI does not allow reducing (shrinking) the size of the zvol, as doing so could result in loss of data.
+It also does not allow increasing the size of the zvol past 80% of the volume size.

 .. _File Extent Based LUN: